 The Baníkov mountain is the highest peak (2178 meters) of the Western Tatras main ridge, and getting to the top was my goal on a oppressively hot summer day in mid July.

 Ascending the mountain is easy, after all, and can be done from the Žiarska chata (1325 meters) in about two and a half hours by following a green marked trail.
-Water sources are abundant, so one shouldn’t plague himself carrying too much load in form of liquids.
+Water sources are abundant, so it is not necessary to carry liters of water in your backpack.

 The Žiarska chata itself can be reached doing an easy walk through the Žiarska dolina on a blue marked trail, negotiating an altitude difference of about four hundred meters in sum.

-The area around bears historical significance.
+The area around is also of some historical interest.
 In the end phases of the Second World War, fights were taking place in and in the vicinity of Žiar, and the building which today is the Žiarska chata was occupied by a medical special unit of the Slovak resistance.

-It is surely not the challenging ascents or descents what makes tours such as the described worthwhile, but the splendid nature and the extensive and stunning view towards every principal mountain range in Slovakia.
+It is surely not the challenging ascents or descents what makes tours like this worthwhile, but the splendid nature and the extensive and stunning view towards every principal mountain range in Slovakia.

 Featured image: Baníkov (2178 meters), view towards the High Tatras mountain range